CrystalShardz/photobooth/README.md

 ### Setup
 1. Clone repository
 2. Install requirements for Laravel - `composer install`
+3. Copy .env.example to .env
-3. Install requirements for Vue - `npm i`
+4. Install requirements for Vue - `npm i`
-4. Build front end - `npm run build` or for dev `npm run dev`
+5. Build front end - `npm run build` or for dev `npm run dev`
-5. View in your browser - either use `php artisan serve` or Laravel Valet to serve up your application.
+6. View in your browser - either use `php artisan serve` or Laravel Valet to serve up your application.

+### Routes
+/ - the photobooth app itself
+/gallery - View the gallery of photos taken from the booth